Introduction

 What should I do if I realize my deck is not squared after construction?

-Yes, you can make adjustments by carefully repositioning the deck’s framework, but it may require disassembling some parts to achieve the correct alignment.
+Adjustments can be made by carefully repositioning the deck’s framework, though it may involve disassembling some parts to get everything aligned correctly.

 How can I maintain my deck’s squareness over time?

-Yes, regularly inspect the deck for signs of shifting or settling, and address any issues promptly to maintain its structural integrity.
+Regularly inspecting the deck for signs of shifting or settling is important, and addressing any issues quickly will help keep its structural integrity intact.

 What are the common signs that my deck may be unsquared?

-Yes, look for gaps between boards, uneven spacing, or doors that stick, as these can indicate misalignment in the deck structure.
+Look for gaps between boards, uneven spacing, or doors that stick, as these can be signs of misalignment in the deck structure.

 Can I square my deck without a professional’s help?

-Yes, if you follow the proper techniques and use the right tools, you can successfully square your deck on your own, but it may take time and patience.
+By following the right techniques and using the appropriate tools, you can successfully square your deck on your own, though it may require time and patience.